Harry Gregg: Television appearances and portrayals

 Gregg appeared in a number of television programmes about Manchester United and the Munich air disaster, including Munich: End of a Dream – a 1998 documentary that marked the 40th anniversary of the crash.

-On the 50th anniversary of the air crash he appeared in the documentary One Life: Munich Air Disaster, broadcast 6 February 2008 on the BBC, in which he returned to the scene of the crash and the hospital for the first time and also met the son of Mrs Lukić, with whom she was pregnant at the time of the disaster.
-He expressed disappointment at never having been able to meet Mr Lukić, who had died in 2007.
-He was portrayed by actor Ben Peel in a 2011 BBC film, United, which was centred around the Munich air disaster.
+On the 50th anniversary of the air crash he appeared in the documentary One Life: Munich Air Disaster, broadcast 6 February 2008 on the BBC, in which he returned to the scene of the crash and the hospital for the first time and also met Zoran Lukić, the son of Mrs Vera Lukić, a Serbian woman (the wife of a Yugoslav diplomat) who was pregnant with Zoran at the time of the disaster.
+It was Gregg who had saved Mrs Lukić (and her unborn son) from the wreckage, as well as Vera's baby daughter Vesna.

 Gregg made an emotional account of the disaster on a TV programme entitled Munich Air Disaster: I Was There on the National Geographic Channel.
-In particular it centres around a personal journey for a reunion with Vera Lukić, a Serbian woman (the wife of a Yugoslav diplomat), whom Gregg saved from the wreckage, as well as Vera's baby daughter Vesna.
-Unknown to Gregg, Vera was also pregnant at the time of the disaster, so Gregg also rescued another life, that of Vera's son Zoran.
-Gregg was shown meeting Zoran in the documentary One Life: Munich Air Disaster.

-In April 2015, the feature-length documentary Spirit of '58 was screened as part of the Belfast Film Festival.
-It featured interviews with the five surviving members of the Northern Ireland 1958 World Cup squad (Gregg, Billy Bingham, Peter McParland, Jimmy McIlroy and Billy Simpson), as it told the story of their journey throughout the 1950s under the management of Peter Doherty, culminating in the 1958 World Cup.
+Gregg expressed disappointment at never having been able to meet Mr Lukić, who had died in 2007.

+Gregg was portrayed by actor Ben Peel in a 2011 BBC film, United, which was centred around the Munich air disaster.

 Personal life

 Gregg married his first wife, Mavis Markham, at St James's Church, Doncaster, in 1957, while still a Doncaster Rovers player.
-Their first child, Linda, was born later that year.
-A second daughter, Karen, was born a year later.
 Mavis died of cancer in 1961.
 On 2 July 1965, Gregg married Carolyn Maunders at St Mary's Parish Church, Rostherne.
-They had four children: Julie, Jane, Suzanne and John-Henry.
-He suffered a further tragedy on 24 April 2009, when his daughter Karen died of cancer at the age of 50.
-Gregg's uncle was the grandfather of fellow footballer Steve Lomas, who played for clubs including Manchester City and West Ham United, and managed the likes of St Johnstone and Millwall.
+They had four children.
+Gregg's uncle was the grandfather of fellow footballer Steve Lomas, who played for clubs including Manchester City and West Ham United, and managed St Johnstone and Millwall.

 Gregg once owned the Windsor Hotel in the town of Portstewart, on the north coast of County Londonderry.